- Who We Are

 Ken Bacon (1944-2009), President of Refugees International from 2001 - 2009

-Matthew Bechtel joined Refugees International in September of 2010.
-As RI’s Database Administrator, he processes, cleans, and analyzes donation data to inform future campaigns, improve the general development strategy, and provide timely service to RI’s donors.
+Matthew Bechtel joined Refugees International in September of 2010 as Database Administrator and became Development Officer in September 2014.
+He processes, cleans, and analyzes donation data to inform future campaigns, improve the general development strategy, and provide timely service to RI’s donors.
 Before coming to RI, Matthew served for a year in the Americorps VISTA program at the Crispus Attucks Association of York, PA as the Community Outreach Coordinator.
 Mr. Bechtel holds a B.A. in Anthropology and Religion from Gettysburg College.

-Michael Boyce joined Refugees International in October 2011.
-As press and information officer, he is responsible for strengthening the organization's media presence across multiple platforms.
+Michael Boyce joined Refugees International in October 2011 as Press & Information Officer.
+In that capacity, he was responsible for strengthening the organization's media presence across multiple platforms.
+He became an Advocate in January 2015 and is particularly focused on peacekeeping and the protection of civilians in situations of forced displacement.
 He also serves as coordinator of the Partnership for Effective Peacekeeping, a non-partisan working group on peace operations co-chaired by RI.
 Previously, Mr. Boyce worked as a copy editor and staff writer at the Jakarta Globe, Indonesia's leading English-language daily.
 He has also completed internships with the International Crisis Group and the U.S. Department of State, for which he served at the American Embassy in Colombo, Sri Lanka.
 Mr. Boyce holds a Master's degree in Global Governance & Diplomacy from the University of Oxford and a Bachelor's degree from Brown University.

 DARYL GRISGRABER, SENIOR ADVOCATE